Adding comments and replies in JavaScript PDF viewer

 });

-Note that you’ll have to add the comment tool in the main toolbar if you want to add comments using comment markers.
+You’ll have to add the comment tool in the main toolbar if you want to add comments using the comment marker annotation.

 This method involves the creation of CommentMarkerAnnotation before the creation of comments.
-To add a comment marker, you first need to click on the comment tool (comment icon) in the main toolbar and then choose a destination on the page where you want to add your comment marker.
-Once you click on the destination, you’ll see a comment editor where you can add your first comment and start a new thread.
+To add a comment marker annotation, click the comment tool (comment icon) in the main toolbar and choose a location on the page where you want to add the comment.
+A comment editor will appear where you can write your first comment and start a new thread.

-If you want to add a comment linked to a text annotation, you can do it using the markup annotation.
-To do this, create a new markup annotation and click on the comment tool (comment icon) in the inline toolbar.
-Afterward, you’ll see a comment editor where you can add your first comment and start the new thread.
+To add a comment linked to a text annotation, create a new markup annotation and click the comment tool (comment icon) in the inline toolbar.
+This opens a comment editor where you can write your first comment and begin a new thread.

 To mention a user in a comment, type @, followed by the user’s name, and select the user from the list.

-To specify the users who can be mentioned in comments, follow these steps:
+To specify the users who can be mentioned in comments, follow the steps below.

 1. Create a MentionableUser object for each mentionable user with the following string type properties: